Naturopathic Cardiology Training

 The Case for Postgraduate Training in Naturopathic Cardiology

-Mastering the vast amount of information which is left to naturopathic medical students in only four years of medical school is a formidable task.
+Mastering the vast amount of information during the four years of naturopathic medical school is a formidable task.
 In the modern era, naturopathic physicians in training are called upon to master at least two systems of medicine: naturopathic medicine and conventional primary care medicine.

 To Truly Understand The Size Of That Task, We Must Understand Several Other Facts